abentele/PhotosExporter/Readme.md

 It reads photos from the System Photos Library, not any other Photos Library.

+Currently only photos from albums are exported.
+Photos which are not assigned to albums are not exported.
+See issue #12.

 To use it:
 * create a YAML file ~/Library/Application Support/PhotosExporter/PhotosExporter.yaml and edit the content, e.g.:
 ```